 - 1. The concrete details of the arrangement for travelling expenses will be decided on at university level.
-A public transport scheme agreed upon with the personnel section of the participation council could be part of these arrangements.
+A public transport scheme agreed upon with the PMR could be part of these arrangements.
 If additional arrangements are agreed upon in the local CA consultations, the arrangements agreed upon in the local CA consultations will prevail in the event of inconsistencies. - 2.
 The employer may arrange for a tax set-off scheme for official travel and commuting. - 3.
 The policy with respect to the public transport scheme must be accounted for annually in the annual social report.